 Curtis McKonly is comfortable working in many areas of music having been asked to compose and orchestrate in various styles from pop to film to symphonic to jazz to theatre, and having written for different mediums from theatrical film and TV, to pop recordings, concert stage and live theatre.
 He has been asked many times by people wanting to know his musical tastes, 'what kind of music do you like the most, and what kind do you like to write?'
 Without a beat his response has consistently been, 'good music.'
 It is with this attitude and passion that Curtis continually strives for his best and moving musical palette.

-Curtis started in music at a very young age of four and a half years studying the piano, not even able to reach the pedals because of his short legs.
+Curtis started in music at a very young age of five and a half years studying the piano, not even able to reach the pedals because of his short legs.
 The teacher almost did not accept him as a student because of his age.
 But, fortunately the teacher did accept this challenge and Curtis did grow, was eventually able to reach the pedals and continued to study.
 In addition to playing piano, he studied percussion in school and also became a vocalist.
 He pursued a formal musical education at the University of Miami as well as the Eastman School of music, and continued to study privately with composer Ludmila Ulehla and arranger Don Sebesky.

 McKonly has proven his versatility as a composer with numerous TV credits including themes for WCBS News, Sunday Edition, NYC Marathon, A&E: The Stage, in addition to the long running news exposé theme, Shame on You for WCBS.
 He has composed underscores for national commercials, theatrical trailers and promotional spots for other networks including NBC, WPIX, WCVB and SHOWTIME.